barklund/mortenbarklund.com/content/blog/15-ways-accessible-name-button/index.md

 <caption><em><small>Chrome developer tools showing the location of accessible name for an element - here showing in particular how `aria-labelledby` takes precedence over `aria-label`.</small></em></caption>
 </figure>

 And if you have upgraded to Chrome 84 or newer, it's even easier to see.
-Accessible name is now a first-class citizen in web debugging display directly in the web page when examining any HTML element along with the role and the keyboard focusability of the element:
+Accessible name is now a first-class citizen in web debugging displayed directly in the web page when examining any HTML element along with the role and the keyboard focusability of the element:

 <figure>
 <a href="./chrome_dev_tools_display_accessible_name.jpg"><img src="./chrome_dev_tools_display_accessible_name.jpg" alt="Chrome developer tools showing the location of accessible name for an element" /></a>